Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 Alfrir glanced back at Ljörn, who shot him a blank look.
 "Do not defile him like that," he said with disdain.

 Sága's gossip didn't make Ljörn feel better.
 It was a bit bold for his liking, hearing her call him bewitched.
 Taking a breath, he glanced around again, eyes darting to the silhouettes of trees, making sure there wasn't anything in the distance.
-As his gaze was to the side, he heard the herbalist speak.
+As his gaze was to the side, he heard the quiet woman speak.

 "Are you really?" she hesitantly asked.